mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 expensive failures and accidents happened because of using an invalid unit or a quantity type.

-The most famous and probably the most expensive example in the software engineering domain is the Mars Climate Orbiter that in 1999 failed to enter Mars orbit and crashed while entering its atmosphere [@MARS_ORBITER].
+The most famous and probably the most expensive example in the software engineering domain is the Mars Climate Orbiter that in 1999 failed to enter Mars' orbit and crashed while entering its atmosphere [@MARS_ORBITER].
 This is one of many examples here.
 People tend to confuse units quite often.
 We see similar errors occurring in various domains over the years: